umass-gis/workshops/content/basics-qgis/tutorial.md

 * What patterns seem to stand out?
 * Are there any apparent clusters in terms of either HOLC grades or demographic makeup?
 Any outliers?
 * How would you describe the relationship between the historical HOLC designation of neighborhoods in these cities and the demographic makeup of their residents today?

+Reminder
+{: .label .label-yellow }
+Don't forget to save your map!

 ---
 ## Wrap-Up